tqwewe/concurrently/README.md

 ## Good to Know

-- watch -n1 -d echo 'Hello from Demo 1 - $(date)' - nice command to generate endless process, problem: does not write to stdout
+- `watch -n1 -d echo 'Hello from Demo 1 - $(date)'` - nice command to generate endless process, problem: does not write to stdout
+- Endless echo loop: `while true ; do echo "Hello from Demo 1 - $(date)" ; sleep 1 ; done`